CitronBrick/chess-react/README.md

 for state management.
 Pure functions have been used to check the legality of moves.
 This is to help unit-testing.

+## Special Moves

+- Castling (Kingside & Queenside)
+- Pawn Promotion

+## Win-Lose

+- Checkmate

+## Draw

+- Stalemate
+- Insufficient material
+- 50 move rule
+- 5 fold repetition

 ## Remaining work

 - En-passant
-- Draw conditions
 - 3 fold repetition
-	- 5 fold repetition